 Consolidated act no. 75 of 17 January 2014 (promulgation of the merchant shipping act)

 Order no. 1157 of 1 October 2013 (order on the Danish International Register of Shipping)

-Order no. 1132 of 25 September 2013 (order on the registration of ships that are not considered to have a Danish owner)
+Order no. 1654 of 20 December 2017 (order on the registration of ships whose owner is not considered to be Danish)